SourcePot/piview/README.md

-# piview
+# PI view
- Datapool webpage view for a Raspberry Pi client
+ This is a Datapool webpage view for a Raspberry Pi client and it is a test case for the Datapool client access.